SKdm0509/DataMagic/README.md

 ## Deployment

 DataMagic can easily be run locally (even on a laptop) or deployed on a virtual machine.

+We provide white glove service and support to all our customers.
 Reach out to us [here](https://datamagic.ai/) to get started.

-We provide whiteglove service and support to all our customers.

 ## 💃 Main Features